 This is an example of an average module, in this case a simple drawing module that represents a layer in the Timeline view.
-This module has an Input Port (top) that allows information to flow through it.
-It has an Output Port (bottom) that exports its information in a downward flow.
-On the left side, there is a yellow box that brings up the module's Properties Editor, where all its available parameters can be adjusted.
-Lastly, there is a dark arrow that displays a Thumbnail of what the module contains.
+This module has an input port (top) that allows information to flow through it.
+It has an output port (bottom) that exports its information in a downward flow.
+On the left is a yellow box that displays the module's Properties editor, where all its available parameters can be adjusted.
+Lastly, there is a dark arrow that displays a thumbnail of what the module contains.

 Both the Write and Display modules do not have output ports.
 This is because the information that flows into them can go no further in the network.
 The Write module records the images and renders the final output.
 The Display module captures the visual information and outputs it to the Camera view.